gluesolutions/glue-genes/README.md

 See [the glue genes documentation](https://glue-genes.readthedocs.io/en/latest/how-to/installation.html) for installation help.

 We recommend installing into a new virtual environment.
+To install the current stable version use:

 `pip install glue-genes[qt6]`

+To install the latest development version we recommend the following procedure in a new virtual environment:

+`pip install glue-genes@git+https://git@github.com/gluesolutions/glue-genes.git`

 ### Usage